 1. We snicker about it on Twitter

 Did you know laughter can alter dopamine & serotonin activity?
 That cracking-wise is a positive fear response that helps deal with the stress & loss of focus brought on by cortisol, epinephrine, & DOPAC levels in our blood?
-Given the pressures & pain points people of product face daily is it any wonder why we snort & chortle about in drive-by Tweets on the topic?
+Given the pressures & pain points people of product face daily, is it any wonder why we snort & chortle about it in drive-by Tweets on the topic?